alanjameschapman/pet-image-classifier/README.md

 #### Page 2 - Animal identification

 - Provide an image upload widget.
-- Display the top 3 breeds that the animal may belong to, along with images and probabilities.
+- Display the top 3 breeds that the animal may belong to, along with probabilities.
 - Button/checkbox to select breed and display key info and common diseases (added to backlog).

 ![id_upload](/docs/images/id_upload.png)